fbbdev/fbbdev.github.io/_projects/mmlogic.md

 [Softronics](https://www.softronix.com/) (author of the much more famous [MSW Logo](https://www.softronix.com/logo_downloads/)) for creating it and making it available online.
 I spent countless hours with this application, learning and building things.
-Judging from the many examples and tutorials available on the web, I am not alone.
+Judging from the many contraptions and tutorials available on the web, I am not alone.

 <figure>
   <img src="/img/mmlogic/logicex2.png">